nanoframework/nanoframework.github.io/content/building/build-esp32.md

 ## Flash nanoCLR into ESP32

-1. The third file that gets flashed into the ESP32 is the `bootloader.bin` which will be located here `build/bootloader/bootloader.bin` after a successful build.
+-**Step 1**: The third file that gets flashed into the ESP32 is the `bootloader.bin` which will be located here `build/bootloader/bootloader.bin` after a successful build.

-1. Connect your development board.
+-**Step 2**: Connect your development board.

-1. Some ESP32 boards require to be put into "download mode".
+-**Step 3**: Some ESP32 boards require to be put into "download mode".
 Most don't even need this.
 Check the documentation for your variant.
 One of the most common options are: hold down the GPIO0 pin to GND or holding down the respective button during power up.

-1. Download the image to device.
+-**Step 4**: Download the image to device.
     - In Visual Studio Code go to menu "Terminal" -> "Run Task" and select "Flash nanoCLR to ESP32 from the list.

     - As an alternative enter the command in command palette: